jimkang/email-rss-sample/README.md

 Grabs several RSS feeds and picks samples from each one from the given time period, then generates an email summary and sends it via sendmail.

+Why
+---

+I use it to automate creation and sending of a [daily email](https://tinyletter.com/bots) containing recent posts from my [bots](https://smidgeo.com/bots), which are computer processes that generate art in small bits a few times each day.

+You can use it to sample and send any RSS content, not just bot-generated content, in an HTML-formatted email.

+This is a diagram of my bot email system.
+The code in this repo does parts 1-4, as well as part 11, if you happen to need something to respond to confirmation request emails automatically.

 ![System diagram](meta/bot-email-system.svg)

 Installation